 Johnson College is a vital resource for career and technical education in Northeastern Pennsylvania.
 The College was founded by Orlando S. Johnson, a wealthy coal baron from Scranton who left the bulk of his estate to form a trade school for secondary-level students, teaching them “useful arts and trades that may enable them to make an honorable living and become contributing members of society.”
 In 1964, the school transitioned to a post-secondary institution offering certificates.
 Throughout the century, new buildings were constructed, and degree programs added.

 Today, Johnson College offers associate degree programs, academic certificates, and numerous job training opportunities.
-The Continuing Education department offers non-credit training programs to upskill the local workforce in areas of machining, carpentry, drafting, and automotive repair.
+The Workforce Advancement and Value-Added Education (WAVE) department offers non-credit training programs to upskill the local workforce in areas of machining, carpentry, drafting, and automotive repair.
 The College also supports the area’s youth by offering STEM training through summer camps, after-school activities, and other special events.
 The College honors multiple articulation agreements with post-secondary institutions and dual enrollment agreements with multiple secondary schools.
 The College also participates in the Pennsylvania Department of Education’s Students Occupationally and Academically Ready (SOAR) Program of Study (POS) educational plan that aligns secondary career and technical programs to a post-secondary credential or associate degree.
 The College’s faculty and staff are dedicated individuals who support the student experience, either through teaching or through educational support services and administration.

 Johnson College is an accredited institution and a member of the Middle States Commission on Higher Education (MSCHE), 1007 North Orange Street, 4th Floor, MB #166, Wilmington, DE 19801 or www.msche.org.
 Johnson College’s accreditation status is Accreditation Granted.
 MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).